FreeCAD/FreeCAD/README.md

 ---------

-Compiling FreeCAD requires installation of several libraries and their development files such as OCCT, Coin and Qt, listed in the pages below.
+Compiling FreeCAD requires installation of several libraries and their development files such as OCCT (Open Cascade), Coin and Qt, listed in the pages below.
 Once this is done, FreeCAD can be compiled with CMake.
 On Windows, these libraries are bundled and offered by the FreeCAD team in a convenient package.
 On Linux, they are usually found